-We chat 1-on-1, monthly over email and compare notes on the exercises within the programme and have so many personal breakthroughs.
+We chat in the Facebook group and share personal breakthroughs.
 It's been incredibly rewarding to be a part of their recovery journeys and I'm so grateful for them sharing their stories with me and helping to shape the programme into what it is today.

 We haven't just 'got back on track' with our health and fitness, we've completely redefined what the track looks like: listening to our bodies tell us what they need, giving ourselves permission to eat and also to feel.
 Taking a gentle approach to nutrition and engaging in movement which feels good to us, instead of adhering to rules and 'shoulds'.
 Throwing out the scale, tape measure and all the rest of it.
 Accepting and respecting our bodies, and showing ourselves self-care and compassion.
 Prioritising our happiness, emotional well-being and mental health.

 This is what changes lives.
 It isn't at all about the number you see in between your feet.